 If you are highly stressed, your nervous system is flooded with stimulatory chemicals, which make you aroused.
 Adding a stimulant to those stress hormones is like throwing gas on a raging fire.
 This shock to your system can trigger some of the worst side effects.

 If you are using regularly, you aren’t sleeping normally.
 Your brain function will be suffering because of this lack of adequate rest.
 After one night of no sleep, dopamine increases to try to keep you alert.
 If you trigger more dopamine with amphetamine use, you increase the likelihood that dangerous side effects will occur.

-If you would like help treating your amphetamine addiction, call800-768-8728.
+If you would like help treating your amphetamine addiction, call800-768-8728(Who Answers?).
 Get clean now so you can avoid dangerous side effects.